Molotov Man

-Molotov Man is the title by which a photograph taken by Susan Meiselas during the 1979 Nicaraguan Revolution has come to be known.
+Molotov Man is a photograph taken by Susan Meiselas during the 1979 Nicaraguan Revolution.
 Famous in its Nicaraguan context as a symbol of the Sandinista revolution, it has been widely reproduced and remixed.

-Outside that context, it was recently reproduced via an internet meme based on Joy Garnett's 2003 painting Molotov and became a prominent case study of the reuse of art.
+Outside that context, it was reproduced as an Internet meme based on Joy Garnett's 2003 painting Molotov and became a prominent case study of the reuse of art.

 The photograph depicts a man, later found to be Pablo "Bareta" Arauz, who is poised to throw a Molotov cocktail, made from a Pepsi bottle, in his right hand while he holds a rifle in his left.